abidanBrito/sensor-tech/README.md

 ![Project_Logo](/Sprint2/img/projectLogo_v2.png)

-Electronic prototype to **monitor and control several environmental magnitudes** through the usage of self-implemented sensors on the Sparkfun ESP8266 Thing Dev.
+Electronic prototype to **monitor and control several environmental magnitudes** through the usage of self-implemented sensors.

 ## MOTIVATION
 This is a team effort for our first semester class CDIO.
 This project follows an **agile software development approach** (SCRUM).

 ## TECH / FRAMEWORKS USED
 ### Electronic devices and components
 *   Sparkfun **ESP8266 Thing Dev** Board.
 *   Adafruit **ADS1115** 16-bit ADC.
 *   Humidity sensor.